purescript-halogen/purescript-halogen/docs/5 - Parent and child components.md

 ## Component definition

-A component that can contain other components is constructed with the [`parentComponent`](Halogen.Component.parentComponent) function:
+A component that can contain other components is constructed with the [`parentComponent`][Halogen.Component.parentComponent] function:

 ``` purescript
 type ParentComponentSpec h s f g p i o m =